tawebbcn/Cats-Facts/readme.md

 ### ITERATION 3:

-But what about the cat lovers???? we are building this web page so people can get overwhelmed by thousands and thousands of cat facts that they didn't know.
+But what about the cat lovers???? :heart_eyes_cat::heart_eyes_cat: we are building this web page so people can get overwhelmed by thousands and thousands of cat facts that they didn't know.

 Fortunately there is an API ([you can find it here](http//catfacts.ninja)) that has that many cat facts.
 We have provided the basic url for you to make the calls to the API.
 So now you have everything you need to activate the add cat facts button and start displaying amazing cat facts.